-146. The plain and ordinary meaning of the Wolfpack Corruption Post is that:
+160. 146.The plain and ordinary meaning of the Wolfpack Corruption Post is that:

-- (a) West Face is part of a group of co-conspirators (i.e., a "Wolfpack" or "shadowy cabal" of companies) engaged in stock manipulation of public companies; - (b) West Face and these alleged co-conspirators have launched a campaign of deception and misinformation (using "an avalanche of false charges", a "blizzard of lies", and "cascade of rumour") to "destroy" improperly and unlawfully the reputations of public companies and manipulate their stock prices; and - (c) Any legal successes enjoyed by West Face or its co-conspirators have been the result of an "inept judge" or "weak courts", as opposed to merit. - 147.
-Each of these meanings is false and defamatory.
-The Wolfpack Corruption Post was published for, by or on behalf of the Catalyst Defendants with malice, as part of a systematic and unlawful campaign of defamation, for the express purpose of injuring Boland and West Face as well as its officers, employees and directors. - 148.
+- (a) West Face is and its principals, including Boland, are part of a group of co-conspirators (i.e., a "Wolfpack" wolfpack" or "shadowy cabal" of companies) engaged in stock manipulation of public companies; - (b) West Face and these alleged co-conspirators have launched its principals, including Boland, have conspired with others to launch a campaign of deception and misinformation (using "an avalanche of false charges", a "blizzard of lies", and "cascade of rumour") to "destroy" improperly and unlawfully the reputations of public companies and manipulate their stock prices; and - (c) Any legal successes enjoyed by West Face or its co-conspirators have been the result of an "inept judge" or "weak courts", as opposed to merit.

+161. 147.Each of these meanings is false and defamatory.
+The Wolfpack Corruption Post was published for, by or on behalf of the Catalyst Defendants with malice, as part of a systematic and unlawful campaign of defamation, and as part of the conspiracy described herein, for the express purpose of injuring Boland and West Face as well as its officers, employees and directors.

+162. 148.
 The Wolfpack Corruption Post is deliberately false and defamatory.

-As set out repeatedly above, West Face has never conspired with any of the above-noted companies to short-sell any stocks. - 149.
-The purpose and effect of the Wolfpack Corruption Post was to embarrass and disparage the reputations of Boland and West Face, and to discourage improperly investors and companies from doing business with West Face and Boland.
+As set out repeatedly above, West Face has and Boland have never conspired with any of the above-noted companies to short-sell any stocks.

+163. 149.
+The purpose and effect of the Wolfpack Corruption Post was to embarrass and disparage the reputations of Boland and West Face, to further shroud West Face and Boland in controversy and scandal, and to discourage improperly investors and companies from doing business with West Face and Boland.

-- Indeed, as touched on above, on the same day that the Counterclaim Defendants published the Wolfpack Corruption Post (October 30, 2017), they also published, or caused to be published, either directly or indirectly, a YouTube video titled "Market Manipulation in Canada".
+164. 150-Indeed, as touched on above, on the same day that the Counterclaim Defendants published the Wolfpack Corruption Post (October 30, 2017), they also published, or caused to be published, either directly or indirectly, a YouTube video titled "Market Manipulation in Canada".
 The YouTube video took the form of a short "Breaking News" segment about how the Canadian financial markets had been "rocked by allegations of insider trading, market manipulation, and interference by a well-known group of short-sellers".
 While the YouTube video did not expressly refer to West Face by name, scrolling across the bottom of the YouTube video were the words: "Visit: wolfpackcorruption.com for more information".
-The purpose and effect of the YouTube video was to ensure that as many Internet users as possible would visit the Wolf Pack Corruption.com Post to maximize the damage to the reputations of Boland and West Face.
-The YouTube video was also defamatory of West Face and Boland. - 151.
-In addition, the Counterclaim Defendants republished the Wolfpack Corruption Post by tweeting or causing to be tweeted links to it from the @WolfpackCorruption Twitter feed, which has since had all of its tweets deleted. - The sixth false and defamatory Internet Posting (the "WestFace.net Post") was posted on or about November 6, 2017 for, by or on behalf of the Counterclaim Defendants, directly or indirectly.
+The purpose and effect of the YouTube video was to ensure that as many Internet users as possible would visit the Wolf Pack

+Corruption.com Wolfpack Corruption Post to maximize the damage to the reputations of Boland and West Face.
+The YouTube video was also defamatory of West Face and Boland.

+165. 151.
+In addition, the Counterclaim Defendants republished the Wolfpack Corruption Post by tweeting or causing to be tweeted links to it from the @WolfpackCorruption Twitter feed, which has since had all of its tweets deleted.

+166. 152.
+The sixth false and defamatory Internet Posting (the "WestFace.net Post") was posted on or about November 6, 2017 for, by or on behalf of the Counterclaim Defendants, directly or indirectly.
 This was yet another website created by the Counterclaim Defendants for the purposes of embarrassing and defaming West Face, Boland and their alleged co-conspirators.
 This post contained the following defamatory words: